Kingsman: the Secret Service is a 2015 UK action crime comedy by Matthew Vaughn.

 An extended version of Evil Dead, the 2013 remake, has just been broadcast by Channel 4.

 This unheralded version has sparked interest on forums, but is something of a puzzle.
 The version featured about 4 minutes of additional material and seemed complete in terms of violence.
-This rather disproves theories about it being a US TV version.
-It
+This rather disproves theories about it being a US TV

-is a common pattern for US TV to add in deleted material to replace or compensate for the cutting of any sex and violence.
+version.
+It is a common pattern for US TV to add in deleted material to replace or compensate for the cutting of any sex and violence.

 Director Fede Avarez has been asked about the current extended version but wasn't able to throw any light on the matter.

 Before the release of the original release of the film the director spoke of brief cuts to achieve a US R rating and also of the possibility of an extended version.
-But shortly before the premiere, Alvarez proclaimed that the Theatrical Version was
+But shortly before the premiere, Alvarez proclaimed that the Theatrical

-his Director's Cut and no more was heard of an alternative version...until now.
+Version was his Director's Cut and no more was heard of an alternative version...until now.

 The ad featured David Beckham, who was riding a motorcycle, and others travelling through a craggy landscape to meet each other.
 The actors were all shown congregating in smart attire, with Beckham carrying a bottle of Haig Club.
-He poured the drink into
+He poured the

-holding their glasses, before returning to the original group photograph.
+characters no longer holding their glasses, before returning to the original group photograph.
 The ad ended with a shot of the product and the caption Haig Club single grain scotch whisky Welcome.